 This Californian couple built a unique chicken coop using naturally durable cedar for the structure and clear panels and mesh in the walls to give it a light and airy greenhouse look.

 More chicken coop ideas from this creative couple are:

 - The use of plants adds to its charm.
 Grapevine climbing up the structure and low-level herbs around the borders

-- Choice of a specific gravel, Hanley Gold in this case, for its color
+- Choice of specific gravel, Hanley Gold in this case, for its color

-- Addition of a large fenced free-range area as well as covered run
+- Addition of a large fenced free-range area as well as a covered run

 - Clear wall panels make building less intrusive

-As this is a smaller chicken coop it has an exterior nesting box which saves on interior space, as well as makes it easy to collect eggs.
+As this is a smaller chicken coop, it has an exterior nesting box that saves on interior space and makes it easy to collect eggs.

-We like the arched door on this design and the use of shingles on the roof makes it look like a mini home.
+We like the arched door on this design and the shingles on the roof make it look like a mini home.